 Sarah Gallant completed her B.S. in Biochemistry at the University of Maryland, College Park, and her doctorate in chemistry at Dartmouth College.
 She joined the Norwich University Department of Chemistry and Biochemistry in 2017 as an adjunct instructor and began a full-time position as a lecturer in 2019.
 In 2021, Gallant became an assistant professor of chemistry at Norwich University.

-As an undergraduate, Gibbons discovered her love of inorganic chemistry while working as a Howard Hughes Medical Institute Undergraduate Research Fellow in a joint project between UMCP and the Library of Congress.
-She studied the synthesis and structure of Iron Gall Ink, which was the ink used to write many historical documents, including the Declaration of Independence, in order to investigate the degradation of precious artifacts.
+As an undergraduate, Gallant discovered her love of inorganic chemistry while working as a Howard Hughes Medical Institute Undergraduate Research Fellow in a joint project between the University of Maryland, College Park and the Library of Congress.
+She studied the synthesis and structure of Iron Gall Ink, which was used to write many historical documents including the Declaration of Independence, to investigate the degradation of precious artifacts.

 1 (802) 485-2448